TheKevJames/coveralls-python/docs/usage/index.rst

 This package works with any CI environment.
 Special handling has been included for some CI service providers, but coveralls-python can run anywhere.

 To get started with coveralls-python, make sure to `add your repo`_ on the coveralls.io website.
-If you will be using coveralls-python on CircleCI or TravisCI, you're done here -- otherwise, take note of the "repo token" in the coveralls.io dashboard.
+If you will be using coveralls-python on TravisCI, you're done here -- otherwise, take note of the "repo token" in the coveralls.io dashboard.

 After that, its as simple as installing coveralls-python, collecting coverage results, and sending them to coveralls.io.